 - S-corporation returns (IRS Form 1120-S): These returns are due March 15, 2021 for corporations operating on a calendar year.
 The extended deadline is September 15, 2021.
 If a corporation operates on a fiscal year, rather than a calendar year, the deadline is the 15th day of the third month following the end of the fiscal year.

-Never Miss a Quarterly or Annual Tax Deadline
+Never Miss a Tax Deadline

 While the deadlines on this page are solid, due to COVID the IRS is actively (though temporarily) changing deadlines for these next couple months.
 Stay up-to-date by receiving a heads up from Fusion CPA.